RobbyCBennett/Spinneret/doc/server.md

 `Server.midApiResEnd`

-* Add the following methods, which are as shortcuts for the code listed below each
+* Add the following methods, which are shortcuts for the code listed below each
 ```js
 res.endJson(obj);